Deinopis

+Etymology

+The name is derived from the Greek δεινός (deinos), meaning "fearful", and opis, meaning "appearance", referring to their ogre-like faces.
+The spelling "Dinopis" is also found, but is regarded as an "unjustified emendation".

 Net-casting

 Spiders in the genus Deinopis catch their prey in an unusual fashion.
 They first spin a small upright rectangular cribellate web.
 This is then detached from its supporting threads and held horizontally above the ground by the spider's long front two pairs of legs while the spider hangs almost vertically.
 Passing prey is then captured by dropping the "net" over it.

 Eyes

 The two posterior median eyes are enlarged and forward-facing.
 These eyes have a wide field of view and are able to gather available light more efficiently than the eyes of cats and owls, and are 2000 times more sensitive to light than human photoreceptors.
-This is despite the fact that they lack a reflective layer (tapetum lucidum); instead, each night, a large area of light-sensitive membrane is manufactured within the eyes, and destroyed at dawn, with the membrane being converted into vesicles which are then lysed in the inter-rhabdoneral cytoplasm.
+This is despite the fact that they lack a reflective layer (tapetum lucidum); instead, each night, a large area of light-sensitive membrane is manufactured within the eyes, and destroyed at dawn, with the membrane being converted into vesicles which are then lysed in the inter-rhabdomeral cytoplasm.

 To aid further in netting prey, the spider places white fecal spots on the surface below the net and uses them for aiming.
-Spiders also lack ears, but Deinopis use hairs and receptors (slit_sensillae) on their legs to distinguish sounds at a distance of up to 2 meters.
+Spiders also lack ears, but Deinopis use hairs and receptors (slit sensillae) on their legs to distinguish sounds at a distance of up to 2 meters.